wordofwarning/wordofwarning.org/current/2017-autumnwinter/bannon/index.md

 <a href="http://www.jobannon.co.uk/Alba.html" target="_blank">jobannon.co.uk</a> | <a href="http://twitter.com/missjobannon" target="_blank">@missjobannon</a>

 #### WTF Wednesday ticketing policy at The Lowry
-Please note that as not everyone who reserves tickets uses them, to make sure we have a full house we send out more tickets than there are places.
-We do our best to get the numbers right, but unfortunately we occasionally have to disappoint people so please arrive early.
-However, where possible, if you do miss out we will try to get you in to another show at The Lowry that evening.
+As this is a Pay What You Decide event, we know some people who book tickets won't turn up on the night so we send out more tickets than there are places.
+We do our best to get the numbers right but we advise you arrive early to ensure you get a seat!
+We don't often have to disappoint people but if we can't fit you in we will try to offer you tickets to another show in The Lowry that night.